-- 1. Allow a maximum increase of GWP impacts of e.g., 20%.
-The percentage allowance must be small to incentivise developers to minimise the embodied carbon of their new developments. - 2.
-Exclude small sites and/or buildings from the policy.
-For example, sites with a maximum potential-built area of 500 m2 may be excluded. - 3.
+- 2. Exclude small sites and/or buildings from the policy.
+For example, sites with a maximum potential built area of 500 m2 may be excluded. - 3.
 Exclude sites owned by private individuals based on income and overall wealth value. - 4.
-Introduce the new policy progressively, starting with large sites and landowners first and enforcing it widely in a period of 5 years for example. - 5.
-A new build development may be allowed if the construction and/or life cycle costs of the refurbishment option are considerably higher than the ones of a new construction.
-A new construction that is granted permission on an LCC basis may be subject to embodied carbon limits or lower limits where such already exist.
+Introduce the new policy progressively, starting with large sites and landowners first and enforcing it widely in 5 years, for example. - 5.
+A new-build development may be allowed if the construction and/or life cycle costs of the refurbishment option are considerably higher than those of a new construction.
+New construction granted permission on an LCC basis may be subject to embodied carbon limits or lower limits where such already exist.